reapermunky/Veriduct/What_Veriduct_Is_Not.md

 ## Why It Matters

 Veriduct isn’t about hiding *what* you have.
-It’s about creating the condition where **you no longer have anything at all**—until and unless you choose to restore it.
+It’s about creating the condition where **you no longer have anything at all** - until and unless you choose to restore it.

 It's not defensible.
 It's deniable.